BharatSahAIyak/k8s/docs/local-cluster/README.md

 2. Install kubectl on local: https://kubernetes.io/docs/tasks/tools/

-3. Use the cluster-config.yaml file for creating cluster.
+3. Use the docs/local-cluster/cluster-config.yaml file of this repository for creating cluster.

 2. Create the cluster using the following command: ```kind create cluster --name <Name for the cluster> --config ./cluster-config.yaml```